Logo

 Outdated Libraries in Lambda Functions

-Lambda runtimes often contain outdated dependencies.
-Unlike EC2, you can’t just patch the OS—you must manage libraries directly.
+Lambda runtimes often include outdated dependencies.
+Unlike EC2, OS patching isn’t enough—you must manage libraries directly.
+Fixes:

-These five gaps?
-They’re probably in your environment right now.
+These five gaps likely exist in your environment now.
 Don’t wait for a breach to expose them.

 Securing AWS Isn’t Optional—It’s the Whole Game